Chevrolet Corvette (C5): Z06

 A successor to the ZR-1 made its debut in 2001 as the Z06, giving a nod to the high-performance Z06 version of the C2 Corvette of the 1960s.
 The Z06 uses a tuned version of the standard LS1 engine (designated the LS6), with a higher power output of 385 hp, later bumped to 405 hp starting in 2002.
 Although its total output was less than that of the previous late model ZR-1, the Z06 was much lighter, and could out-perform the ZR-1 in every category except top speed.
 It also cost substantially less than the ZR-1.
 The Z06 had a total curb weight of 3118 lb.
 The Z06 model was only available with the six-speed manual transmission.

-2002 Chevrolet Corvette Z06 in Millennium Yellow.
-Fixed Roof body shape specific to Z06 between 2002 and 2004 is apparent here.
+2002 Chevrolet Corvette Z06 in Millennium Yellow, showing the fixed roof body style.

 Chevrolet engineered several modifications for the Z06 to put the increased power to its best use, starting with the most structurally rigid bodystyle — the hardtop or FRC (Fixed Roof Coupé).
 The new components added to the Z06 included: uprated FE4 suspension, larger wheels and tires, revised gearing ratios, and functional brake cooling ducts.
 The Z06 is 128 lb lighter than a standard C5 hatchback coupe due to weight-saving measures such as a titanium exhaust system, thinner glass, lighter wheels, non-EMT tires, reduced sound proofing, fixed rear radio aerial, and a lighter battery.
-Starting with the 2002 model year, power was increased to 405 hp at 6,000 rpm and 400 lbft of torque at 4,800 rpm, due to a larger air intake, stiffer valve springs, lighter sodium filled valves, more aggressive camshaft lift and timing, and a less restricted exhaust that eschewed the use of pre-catalytic converters.
+Starting with the 2002 model year, power was increased to 405 hp at 6,000 rpm and 400 lbft of torque at 4,800 rpm, due to a larger air intake, stiffer valve springs, lighter sodium-filled valves, more aggressive camshaft lift and timing, and a less restricted exhaust that eschewed the use of pre-catalytic converters.

 The 2004 Z06 Commemorative Edition was equipped with a carbon fiber hood, saving an additional 10 lb of weight.
 Other unique characteristics of the Z16 (Commemorative Edition Z06) are the polished aluminum wheels, special paint color and striping, commemorative-edition badging and wheel center caps.
 The Z16 also received revised shock damping tuning for improved handling.
 The Z16 option accounted for the majority of Z06 Corvettes in 2004, totaling 2,025 units, with 325 units shipped overseas.

 The performance figures for the 405 hp version of the Z06 include an acceleration time from 0–60 mph in 3.9 seconds and 11.9 seconds in the 1/4 mi as tested by GM High-Tech Performance magazine in October 2004.
 The top speed of the Z06 has been recorded to be 171 mph.